 While working as the director of sustainability for Canada’s largest outdoor retailer, Denise recognized a major gap in the promotional merchandise space.
 She noticed how difficult it was to source promotional merchandise that reflected the environmental and social concerns of many of the brands she personally admired.

 Certified in 2010, Fairware is proud to be a founding member of the Canadian B Corp.
-They’ve been committed to business as a force for good since day one.
+They’ve been committed to business as a force for good and a meaningful way to make a difference since day one.

 They are also deeply involved in the activism side of the B-Corporation community.
 Sarah in particular has been heavily involved in We the Change, a movement that focuses on promoting women- and LGBTQ+-owned businesses.
 While they have always prioritized climate change action, they are now interested and hopeful to see how the future will promote businesses that are focused on both sustainability and diversity, equity, and inclusion.